mhoye/gitcoach/README.md

 Todo:

 - Makefile
+- Output from gitcoach currently incomplete, in an off-by-one looking way.
 - Add "adding a file", not just "modifying a file" as recognized thing.
     - not just pulling in your added files, but knowing that adding a file means you need to change the Makefile, that sort of thing.